MobileWalletProtocol/wallet-mobile-sdk/docs/docs/spec/messages.md

 ## Contents

-Each `Message` contains its content under `content` property.
+Each `Message` contains its `content`.

-The content data are encrypted using the shared secret between the sender and receiver so that it can be read only by the peers, except handshake calls to exchange keys and some failure responses happening during the handshake processes.
+By default, the content data are encrypted using the shared secret exchanged between the sender and receiver, so that it can be read only by the peers.

+However, there are two exceptions where the content data are not encrypted:
+1. Handshake calls from the client in order to exchange keys with the wallet
+2. Failure responses from wallet to return errors happening during the handshake processes